 - Biological Specimens Used For Court-Ordered Drug Testing

-- What Kind Of Drugs Are Detected During The Drug Test?
+- Drugs Detected During The Court Ordered Drug Testing

 - Drug Testing Frequency

 - Child Custody Based Drug Testing Methods

 - DUI or DWI Based Court-Ordered Drug Test

 Yes.
 Courts may order a drug test before the verdict.
 But it differs based on certain factors.
 For instance, the court may order a drug test for probation, but not for divorce unless the divorce case involves drug abuse.

 Here are some common reasons why courts drug test.

 First and foremost, if you are in prison and you are getting out on a parole, the parole officer must check whether you are drug-free before letting you off.
 Failing a probation drug test will not help you get a parole.

 DUI (Driving Under the Influence)

 If you are a convict of a DUI case, you need to submit your drug test or alcohol test results in court.